WillemJiang/acmeair/README.md

                     +--> acmeair-customer-service

-  Acmeair Application also need to use the service discovery server (consul) to find out the services which it dependents. acmeair-booking-service and acmeair-customer-service can use the outside mongoDB service or use the in memory DB by using active profile.
+  Acmeair Application also need to use the service discovery server [consul](https://www.consul.io/) to find out the services which it dependents. acmeair-booking-service and acmeair-customer-service can use the outside mongoDB service or use the in memory DB by using active profile.

-  Running Consul with docker
+  1.Running Consul with docker

       docker run -p 8500:8500 consul

-  Running MongoDb With docker (optional)
+  2.Running MongoDb With docker (optional)

       docker run -p 27017:27017 mongo

-  Staring acmeair-customer-service
+  3.Staring acmeair-customer-service

       #Running the customer service with in memory db
       java -jar -Dspring.profiles.active=jpa -Dserver.port=8082 -jar acmeaire-customer-service/target/acmeair/acmeair-customer-service-exec.jar